noah-nuebling/notes-public/mmf/error-logging-improvement-ideas_oct-2024.md

                 - I don't have enough experience with these bug reports to know for sure whether the process always makes sense.
 Might be able to come to conclusion by thinking hard.
             - If it makes sense for users to notify me through different channels (If we already had conversation on GitHub/Email it probably makes sense to continue conversation on respective channel.)
         -> I feel like all these problems aren't super bad / solvable when you think about them.
 But it does seem unwise to formalize the process too much before we have experience with how it works in practice – which is hard to acquire experience since people very rarely send us debug logs...
 Hopefully the debugmode-toggle will change that.

+## Mid Term Solution pt 2
+[Apr 8 2025]

+Problem: I have long phases where I don't communicate.
+This makes it hard to collect logs, since we need to manually send tailor-made instructions to users for how to collect debug-logs.
+Solution ideas:
+    - Should maybe add instructions to MMF Feedback Assistant to allow users to proactively record and send sysdiagnose.
+Then we can perhaps collect sysdiagnose in our no-communication phases, and analyze them later.
+        Though I'm not sure if we can actually effectively solve bugs without taylored-to-problem back-and-forth communication.
+(I just don't think I can do that consistently, though)
+    - Maybe set aside time regularly to communicate with users and ask them for debug logs.
+        - E.g. for the 'Scroll Stops Intermittently' issue, we could set aside time after macOS updates, since that's when the reports alwasy come in.